uzair-shakeel/Earthy-Minds/README.md

 - Responsive design matching the provided mockups
 - Eco-habit tracking gamification concept

-## Detailed Firebase Authentication Troubleshooting
+## Troubleshooting Firebase Authentication

 If you encounter issues with Firebase authentication:

-### 1. Check your Firebase project and configuration

-- Verify that your Firebase API key and configuration in `.env.local` is correct
-- Make sure the project values match exactly with what's in your Firebase Console
+1. Make sure the Firebase project is active and properly configured
-- Check that all required fields are present in the configuration

-### 2. Verify Firebase Authentication settings

-- Ensure Email/Password authentication is enabled in your Firebase project
+2. Verify that Email/Password authentication is enabled in your Firebase project
-- Go to the Authentication section in Firebase Console and check "Sign-in method"
-- Verify that Email/Password is enabled with the toggle switch

-### 3. Common Firebase error codes and solutions

-- `auth/configuration-not-found`: This usually means your Firebase project ID or API key is incorrect
-- `auth/network-request-failed`: Check your internet connection
-- `auth/email-already-in-use`: The email is already registered
-- `auth/invalid-email`: The email format is incorrect

-### 4. Web browser console debugging

-- Open your browser's developer tools (F12 or right-click > Inspect)
-- Check the Console tab for any Firebase-related errors
+3. Check the browser console for any Firebase-related errors
-- Look for messages starting with "Firebase:" for specific error details

-### 5. Check environment variables

-- Make sure Next.js is properly loading your environment variables
-- Restart your development server after making changes to `.env.local`
+4. If using your own Firebase project, make sure the configuration values are correct
-- Check that the NEXT*PUBLIC* prefix is used for all Firebase environment variables
+5. Check that the domain you're testing from is allowed in Firebase Authentication settings

 ## Technologies Used